Sayed70480/Sayed70480/README.md

+🌐 HTML5, 🖌️ CSS3, 🎨 TailwindCSS, 🅱️ Bootstrap, 👨‍💻 JavaScript, 📚 TypeScript, 🖥️ Material UI, 💎 Next UI, ⚛️ React.js, 🚀 Next.js, 🔙 Node.js, 🖇️ Express.js, 🛢️ MongoDB, 🌐 RESTful API, 🔒 JWT, 🛡️ Bcrypt, 📘 C++, 🌳 Git, 📁 GitHub, 🎨 Figma, 🌍 WordPress, 🏢 Microsoft Office, 🌐 Hostinger, 🗃️ Basic SQL

+—

-👋 Welcome to my GitHub!
-I'm Syed Sikandar Shah, a passionate software engineer specializing in MERN Stack development.
-With hands-on experience at Ford9 Solutions and the National Incubation Center (NIC) at the University of Swat, I've honed my skills in building dynamic and responsive web applications.
+Hi, I’m Syed Sikandar Shah, a skilled software engineer with over 3 years of experience.
+I’ve completed numerous projects at Ford9 Solutions and the National Incubation Center at the University of Swat.
+I specialize in building dynamic and responsive web applications.

-💻 At Ford9 Solutions:
-Developed and managed React applications
-Created web pages with HTML, CSS, Material UI, and Bootstrap Worked with RESTful APIs and JWT for secure data handling

-🚀 At NIC:
-Key player in the Touch Tally project, an innovative IoT fingerprint attendance system Led UI development with Next.js, Tailwind CSS, and TypeScript Collaborated closely with backend and IoT specialists for a robust and user-friendly system.
+During my tenure at Ford9 Solutions, I developed and managed React applications and created web pages using HTML, CSS, Material UI, and Bootstrap.
+At NIC, I was a key player in the Touch Tally project, an innovative IoT fingerprint attendance system.

-🔧 Skills:

-Frontend: HTML5, CSS3, TailwindCSS, Bootstrap, JavaScript, TypeScript, Material UI, Next UI, React.js, Next.js.
-Backend: Node.js, Express.js, MongoDB, RESTful API, JWT, Bcrypt.
-Other: C++, Git, GitHub, Figma, WordPress, Microsoft Office, Hostinger, Basic SQL

-🌟 Driven by a love for technology and the vibrant startup culture, I'm always exploring new tools and technologies to enhance my development skills.
-My goal is to leverage my expertise to contribute to impactful projects and drive technological progress.
+I’m passionate about technology and the startup culture.
+I’m constantly exploring new tools and technologies to enhance my development skills.
+Let’s work together to create impactful projects and drive technological progress.

-🔍 Feel free to explore my repositories, where you'll find a variety of projects showcasing my skills in frontend and backend development, as well as my continuous journey towards mastering full-stack development.

-🤝 Connect with me to discuss opportunities, collaborations, or just to geek out about tech!
+—

+🌐 **HTML5:** Proficient in creating structured, semantic web content using the latest HTML standards.

+🖌️ **CSS3:** Skilled in styling web pages with advanced CSS techniques and frameworks like TailwindCSS and Bootstrap.

+⚛️ **React.js:** Experienced in building dynamic and responsive user interfaces with React.

+🔙 **Node.js:** Capable of setting up robust backend systems using Node.js and Express.js.

+🛢️ **MongoDB:** Familiar with database management and schema design using MongoDB.

+📘 **C++:** Solid foundation in programming principles and algorithm development with C++.

+🌳 **Git:** Efficient in version control practices using Git and GitHub.

+🎨 **Figma:** Able to design and create prototypes using Figma.

+🌍 **WordPress:** Experienced in setting up and customizing WordPress sites.

+💎 **Next UI:** Skilled in utilizing Next.js for server-side rendering and building static web applications.

+🔒 **JWT:** Knowledgeable in implementing secure authentication using JSON Web Tokens.

+💪🏽 Let’s bring your project to life with innovative and efficient solutions.
+Contact me to discuss opportunities or collaborations!

 - 💞️ Freelancer working on [UPWORK](https://www.upwork.com/freelancers/~0111db188090be018c?viewMode=1) as a Full stack Developer.